ashleynilo/fprime/docs/documentation/user-manual/design/package-implementations.md

 Some executables, unit tests, and deployments may wish to use a different implementation than that specified by the platform.
 This can be done by a `choose_fprime_implementation` call in the deployment, executable, or unit test's module.
 For example, a unit test may wish to choose `Os_File_Stub` as an implementation of `Os_File` to disable platform file system support for the given unit test.

-!!! note
+> [!NOTE]
-    A CMake target with the name of the chosen implementor *must* be defined somewhere in F´, an F´ library used by the project, or by the project itself.
+> A CMake target with the name of the chosen implementor *must* be defined somewhere in F´, an F´ library used by the project, or by the project itself.

 ## Defining an Implementation